infil00p/OpenSunshine/README.md

 a software development task.
 This should be the simplest way one can upload a file.
 The more features, the more things can break.
 If other people want to work on it, PLEASE FORK THIS SOFTWARE.
 None of us are as smart as all of us.

+Question: Are you going to run a Whistleblower website?
+Answer: No.  I'm Canadian and that activity is illegal under the Security of Information Act, and the Criminal Code of Canada.

+Question: If you're not running a site, why did you write it?
+Answer: I got sick of the excuses OpenLeaks and WikiLeaks were using to not accept documents.
+Based on conversations with legal professionals, the issue of whistleblowing is more legal than it is technical, and there needs to be an independent press for the countries that are unable to offer legal source protection for journalists (such as Canada).

+Question: What licence is this code under?
+Answer: 3-Clause BSD.
+I do not endorse any of the activities taken with this code for obvious legal reasons